Custodian of Public Records:

 Here is an example of how to use the data in Microsoft Excel and Word, although these programs may not be the best to use in all circumstances.

 Map orders are processed in the order they are received.
 Pickup times will vary, depending upon how many requests are currently in the queue.
 Our office claims responsibility for only the precinct boundary information displayed, accurate on the date of the printing.

 There is no charge for digital data if the total cost per month is less than $25.
 Should charges for digital data exceed the $25 per month complimentary order, payment must be made prior to the release of information.
 Any outstanding balance must be paid prior to placing a new order.
 Candidates and political committees must make payment from their campaign or committee account.
 Incumbent office holders must pay from their office account.

 Charges for digital data:

-Charges for printed data is as follows:
+Charges for printed maps is as follows:

 How do I get information on Vote-by-Mail ballot requests?